MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Salesforce
 _Publisher: Accenture_

-The Salesforce connector will crawl content from any Salesforce Summer '16 (version 37).
-The connector will retrieve the supported elements using the SOAP API and the user's Salesforce Chatter feeds using the REST API.
+The Salesforce connector crawls content from any Salesforce Summer '16 (version 37).
+The connector retrieves the supported elements using the SOAP API and the user's Salesforce Chatter feeds using the REST API.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Salesforce+Connector)